SWLK/Dotfiles/void-linux/void.md

 + Currently using xboxdrv to emulate keyboard input

 ** Turns out I'm stupid and didn't add my user to `input` group! **

+### Safe Shutdown

+This involves tweaking the files from the python script provided in the repository and adding an entry to rc.local.

++ The safeshutdown.py script will be in the repository

++ My rc.local file will also be in the repository

++ Instead of getting the RPi.GPIO module from pip, get it from package manager instead, since it has to be system-wide and runnable from root

+### Booting directly into i3

+Encountered a variety of problems, but also learned a lot in the process.

+! rc.local runs in stage 2 and therefore before services are started

++ There's no systemd in void, therefore I had to deal with elogind, which was a pain.

+	+ elogind was supposed to set XDG environment, so I could detect the tty I'm booting in, but that turns out to not be required

+	+ also learned that killall doesn't exist in void.
+I was going to write a script to kill elogind as root after it sets the environment, since it keeps on reinitializing and fills the tty.

+There are 3 files that need to be dealt with, which are `agetty-tty1/conf`, `~/.bash_profile` and `.xinitrc`, and I'll include them all here.

+It's funny to think that this was what the case was meant to be used for, but how much of a pain it was to get this to work on top of void and to suit my needs/vision, but I'm glad that it's done.

+### To Do

++ bluetooth (probably with bluetoothd and bluetoothctl)

++ rust lang

+	+ and other langs I'm planning to use, toolkits blah blah

++ my own script so I could run scripts with built-in controller

+	+ if I have a ton of free time

++ some way to cut off the annoying sleep functionality button

+	+ it does nothing besides turning off the screen every 20 minutes and fucking up your day, plus mess up your screen offset